Karthikprasadm/Mnmnts-website/GLOBAL_VARIABLES_INIT.md

 - Scripts are designed to work independently if dependencies are missing
 - Logger is optional but recommended for consistent logging
 - Service Worker initialization is async but instance is available immediately
-- WebSocket is only initialized on the gallery page